coolparadox/picross/README.md

 ## Solver state machine

-As you've guessed, the aforementioned process of solving a picross puzzle is highly asynchronous and can lead to an increasing storm of messages between the solvers if some edge cases are not properly countered.
+As you may have guessed, the aforementioned process of solving a picross puzzle is highly asynchronous and can lead to an increasing storm of messages between the solvers if some edge cases are not properly countered.

 A solver can be in one of the following states: